 Begin your U.S. legal research by finding commentary in secondary sources such as books, legal dictionaries and encyclopedias, books, journal articles, American Law Reports, and Restatements of Law, etc. This approach will help you:

 Starting with secondary sources will save you time in the research process, because unlike primary sources, answers to legal questions are more readily available in secondary sources.
 Secondary sources are based on research that someone else has already conducted and provides you with a more thorough explanation of legal principles.

-For more help, see Legal Research: Secondary Sources for more detailed information on researching secondary sources.
+For more help, see Secondary Sources for Legal Research for more detailed information on researching secondary sources.

 Black’s Law Dictionary is the leading legal dictionary in the U.S. You can access this dictionary online in the Westlaw International database.
 See instructions below along with some other U.S. legal dictionaries: